codeurjc/poc-full-text-search/README.md

 > When starting the server the DB will be completely cleaned-up and sample data will be automatically inserted in the tables (see files inside folder `sample-data`).

-### 3. Consume Postman collection REST API methods:
+### 3. Consume Postman collection REST API methods

 #### Event API
 - Create a new Event